grame-cncm/faust/README.md

 ### Faust Editor

-The [Faust Editor](https://faust.grame.fr/editor-page/) can be used to edit, compile and run Faust code from any recent Web Browser with WebAssembly support.
+The [Faust Editor](https://faust.grame.fr/editor) can be used to edit, compile and run Faust code from any recent Web Browser with WebAssembly support.

-### Faust Online Compiler

-The [Faust Online Compiler](https://faust.grame.fr/onlinecompiler/) allows to write and compile Faust codes for a wide range of targets and platforms.
-Unlike, the Faust playground presented above, it doesn't permit to run a Faust program in a web browser.

 ### FaustPlayground